Colin Kaepernick & Nike | Victor Takacs

-Nike wanted to release a special edition patriotic shoe for the Fourth of July.
+Nike wanted to release a special edition patriotic shoe for the Fourth of July in 2019.
 Their design had the Betsy Ross flag on the back of the shoe.
 How dare they!

 If you’re not familiar with the Betsy Ross flag, here is a picture: